mgubi/vau/README.md

 I rewrote the Scheme glue code via C++ templating and metaprogramming and make it local to each submodule.
 Glue code should be defined locally where the relevant C++ function belongs, so that if a module is not linked in the corresponding glue code is not compiled in and will not be visible from scheme.

 ## Logbook

+Feb 2022

+- The library renders pixmaps in a worker thread and this is then put on a canvas which fills the viewport of the viewer.
+Implemented zoom and page change.
+We are still very slow in bootstrapping a document due to the loading of many fonts variations (mainly TeX fonts, which I should get rid of).
+After this slow typesetting phase, rendering speed is very good.

+- Ideally we want to move the UI logic in Scheme and be able to both drive the typesetter and manage the UI at the browser level.
+I guess for the moment I will settle to drive the UI from the C++ code, maybe using `embind` and `val` to interface C++ with Javascript.

+- Later on I will implement loading files from URL and possibily better caching to improve bootstrap.
+We already pre-cached some informations by loading it in the virtual file-system at startup, but this has not produced a substantial speedup.

 Jan 2022